Skip to Content (Press Enter)

-When you first begin looking into surrogacy—whether you are a woman who is interested in becoming a surrogate mother or intended parents hoping to grow your family through surrogacy—it can feel a little overwhelming.
-We're here to help you navigate surrogacy in Florida, from the surrogacy process, to how to become a surrogate, how to find a surrogate and much more.
+When you first begin looking into surrogacy—whether you are a woman interested in becoming a surrogate mother or intended parents hoping to grow your family through surrogacy—it can feel a little overwhelming.
+Circle Surrogacy is here to help you navigate surrogacy in Florida, from the surrogacy process and how to become a surrogate to how to find a surrogate and much more.

 Florida is a surrogacy-friendly state for both gestational carriers and intended parents.
 Whether you in live in a large city, such as Miami, Tampa, Orlando – or anywhere in between – here's everything you need to know about gestational surrogacy.

 Surrogacy is a method of growing a family that allows couples and individuals from a variety of backgrounds, ages and sexual orientations the chance to build their families – people who would not be able to do so on their own.

 Intended parents from Florida who use surrogacy include:

 • Heterosexual couples who have struggled with infertility

 • Intended mothers who are unable to carry a child

 • Intended parents who have a genetic defect or health condition they don't want to pass onto the child

 • Same-sex intended parents who want to have a genetic link to their baby

 Every surrogacy story is unique, and we work with surrogates from all over the country and intended parents from the U.S. and around the world.